Elementary Mathematics Specialist Program at UIC

 Are there prerequisites?

-An Illinois Professional Educator’s License (PEL) for any grade levels and at least one full year teaching experience in grades K-8.
+An Illinois Professional Educator’s License for any grade levels and at least one full year teaching experience in grades K-8.

 Program Description